DanielRivasMD/HiddenMarkovModelReaders.jl/README.md

 ## Citations

-If you use HiddenMarkovModelReaders or derivates in your work, please consider citing the code record.
+If you use **HiddenMarkovModelReaders** or derivates in your work, please consider citing the code record.

 ## Contributing and Support

 [![ColPrac: Contributor's Guide on Collaborative Practices for Community Packages](https://img.shields.io/badge/ColPrac-Contributor's%20Guide-blueviolet)](https://github.com/SciML/ColPrac)

 In general contributions should follow [ColPrac](https://github.com/SciML/ColPrac).
-If you are interested in extending/improving HiddenMarkovModelReaders, head to the [discussions](https://github.com/DanielRivasMD/HiddenMarkovModelReaders/discussions) to reach out.
-For support with using HiddenMarkovModelReaders, please open an [issue](https://github.com/DanielRivasMD/HiddenMarkovModelReaders/issues/new/) describing the problem and steps to reproduce it.
+If you are interested in extending/improving **HiddenMarkovModelReaders**, head to the [discussions](https://github.com/DanielRivasMD/HiddenMarkovModelReaders/discussions) to reach out.
+For support with using **HiddenMarkovModelReaders**, please open an [issue](https://github.com/DanielRivasMD/HiddenMarkovModelReaders/issues/new/) describing the problem and steps to reproduce it.

 ## License